Sharing a Ride Just Got Easier!

 Vanpooling saves time, money, and wear and tear on your personal vehicle as well as lets you relax on the way to and from work.
 A vanpool typically consists of seven to 15 people and generally is best suited for those who work a set daily schedule and live 15 miles or more from work.

 If you are interested in starting a vanpool, click here for more information.
 You can also call 511 and say “Rideshare,” and a representative will help you.
-If you’d like to join a vanpool already operating in Marin, you can check the Regional Vanpool Seats Available list to find drivers that are looking for new riders.
+If you’d like to join a vanpool already operating in Marin, you can check the Bay Area Vanpool Program seats available list to find drivers that are looking for new riders.

 Check out TAM’s $3,600 vanpool incentive to start vanpooling today!